solana-labs/solana/README.md

 ---

 Now that your singlenode or multinode testnet is up and running let's send it some transactions!
 Note that we pass in the expected number of nodes in the network.
-If running singlenode pass 1, if multinode pass the number of validators you started.
+If running singlenode, pass 1; if multinode, pass the number of validators you started.

 In a separate shell start the client: